 Notice the Child Record Limits button at upper right.
-This feature allows you to limit the total number of child records that will be included in the dataset.
+This feature allows you to add a filter or limit the number of records for the selected child object.
 Also see the Estimate Dataset Size button at lower right.
 This option will calculate the estimated number of records and total size of the dataset before it is actually created.